min2ha/ukwa-site/content/target/59664/index.en.md

   "subject": null
 }

-# Daily Mail: Addiction to smartphones in teenagers can lead to an imbalance in brain chemistry that triggers depression and anxiety

 News article discussing the recent findings of a study by researchers at Korea University into the impact of internet and smartphone addiction on the brain and mental health